Who is this article for?

 Deleting triggers

-- Click Delete
+- Click "Delete"

-- Read the prompt, and click Confirm
+- Read the prompt, and click "Delete trigger"

 Triggers are comprised of Events, Rules, and Actions.
-When an Event occurs that meets the Rules, then an Action will happen.
+When an Event occurs that meets the trigger's Rules, then an Action will happen.

 Trigger events

-PartnerStack support triggers events relating to the most common business events that occur in Partner programs.
+PartnerStack support triggers events relating to the most common business events that occur in partner programs.
 We actively develop new trigger events so this list is not final or exhaustive.

 Don't see the event you need in-app?
 Reach out to your success manager or email Support@PartnerStack.com to submit a request.